nickcalamaro/GibCardShow/content/Events/Pokemon TCG Tournament/index.md

 ---
 Title: Pokémon TCG - Standard Tournament
 Date: 2025-11-02
-Summary: 'Gibraltar&apos;s biggest Pokémon TCG Tournament ever'
+Summary: 'Gibraltar&apos;s biggest Pokémon TCG Tournament ever!
+With over £300 in prizes waiting to be won!'
 ---

 <meta name="description" content="Enter the Pokémon TCG Standard Tournament at the Gibraltar Card Show 2025.
 Battle through Swiss rounds and Top 8 for a chance to win exclusive prizes.">